Hydrogen fluoride: Solvent

 Hydrogen fluoride is an excellent solvent.
 Reflecting the ability of HF to participate in hydrogen bonding, even proteins and carbohydrates dissolve in HF and can be recovered from it.
 In contrast, most non-fluoride inorganic chemicals react with HF rather than dissolving.

 Health effects

 Hydrogen fluoride is highly corrosive and a powerful contact poison.
 Exposure requires immediate medical attention.
 It can cause blindness by rapid destruction of the corneas.
 Breathing in hydrogen fluoride at high levels or in combination with skin contact can cause death from an irregular heartbeat or from pulmonary edema (fluid buildup in the lungs).
+Exposure of the intestinal system to HF solution is known to cause fulminant acute colitis requiring surgical intervention.